RoyRin/RoyRin.github.io/index.md

-I'm a software engineer and computer scientist interested in ways to use technology for positive social change - most recently, I'm interested in <span class="spoiler"> privacy technology </span>.
+I'm a software engineer and computer scientist interested in ways to use technology for positive social change - most recently, I'm interested in <span class="spoiler"> privacy</span> technology.

 *My current thoughts mostly revolve around:*